jerry1984Y/AFP-Deep/README.md

 ## 5.2 Extract features

-1. Extract PSSM feature: cd to the AFP-Deep dictionary,and run "python3 AFP_PSSM_blastpgp_calc.py",the PSSM matrixs will be extracted to midData/PSSM fold, and then run "pythons3 AFP_PSSM_ORI_20_calc.py" to extract the pssm features in midData/PSSM_ORI_20.
+1. Extract PSSM feature: cd to the AFP-Deep dictionary,and run "python3 AFP_Pssm_calc.py",the PSSM matrixs will be extracted to midData/PSSM fold, and then run "pythons3 AFP_PSSM_ORI_20_calc.py" to extract the pssm features in midData/PSSM_ORI_20.
+Prior to running AFP_Pssm_calc.py, please modify the "dir_pssm" and "ncbi-blast-2.2.26/bin" paths in the code.

-2. Extract pLMs embedding: cd to the AFP-TLDeep dictionary, and run "python3 pLMs_Extraction.py", the pLMs embedding matrixs will be extracted to midData/ProtTrans fold.
+2. Extract pLMs embedding: cd to the AFP-Deep dictionary, and run "python3 pLMs_Extraction.py", the pLMs embedding matrixs will be extracted to midData/ProtTran fold.

 ## 5.3 Training and testing

-1. Cd to the AFP-TLDeep dictionary,and run "python3 AFP-TLDeep.py"
+1. Cd to the AFP-Deep dictionary,and run "python3 AFP-Deep.py"

 4. The comparison work in our paper refers "ProtT5-BiLSTM.py", "ProtT5-MLP.py", "PSSM_CNN_BiLSTM_Liner.py", "PSSM_CNN_Self_Attention_Liner.py", "PSSM_ResNet_BiLSTM_Liner.py", "PSSM_ResNet_SelfAttention_Liner.py", "Seq_One_HOT.py", "Seq_Word_Embedding.py"